Overview

 Mr. Coleman has been named by the U.S. News and World Report as one of the best lawyers in the country.
 He was recently recognized as one of the 2024 Lawdragon 500 Leading Litigators in America.

-Named the 2016, 2018, and 2024 Knoxville Lawyer of the Year for Product Liability Litigation, Mr. Coleman is listed in The Best Lawyers in America in the categories of personal injury and product liability.
+Named the 2024, 2018, and 2016 Knoxville Lawyer of the Year for Product Liability Litigation, Mr. Coleman is featured in The Best Lawyers in America in the categories of personal injury and product liability.
 Additionally, Mr. Coleman has been recognized as one of Knoxville’s Top Attorneys in six separate categories.

 Mr. Coleman is a Mid-South Super Lawyer representing the top five percent of Arkansas, Mississippi, and Tennessee attorneys, having been recognized by Super Lawyers from 2007-2023.

-Mr. Coleman is a lifetime member of the prestigious Multi-Million Dollar Advocates Forum, an organization whose members are limited to attorneys who have won multi-million dollar verdicts and settlements.
+A lifetime member of the prestigious Multi-Million Dollar Advocates Forum, Mr. Coleman has been renowned for securing multi-million-dollar verdicts and settlements.
 He is a Charter member of the Knoxville Chapter of the American Inns of Court and a member of the American Association for Justice and Public Justice.
 He has been featured in Newsweek Magazine in their Showcase of Nationwide Top Attorneys.

 Mr. Coleman has served as a guest lecturer and speaker on Advanced Trial Advocacy and at national seminars, including those sponsored by the Tennessee Bar Association and the National Business Institute.
 He has lectured extensively for many years on topics such as advanced trial tactics and strategy and complex litigation matters.
 He has authored published materials regarding advanced trial strategy, ethics seminars, as well as numerous other publications for CLE seminars at which he has lectured.